EQUITY ALERT: Contact the M&A - GuruFocus.com

-- Luther Burbank Corp. ( LBC), relating to its proposed acquisition by Washington Federal, Inc. Under the terms of the agreement, LBC shareholders will receive 0.3353 shares of Washington per share they own.
-Click here for more information: https://www.monteverdelaw.com/case/luther-burbank-corp.
-It is free and there is no cost or obligation to you.
+- Salisbury Bancorp, Inc. ( SAL), relating to its proposed merger NBT Bancorp, Inc. Under the terms of the merger, SAL shareholders will receive 0.745 shares of NBT per share they own.
+Click here for more information: https://www.monteverdelaw.com/case/salisbury-bancorp-inc. It is free and there is no cost or obligation to you.

-- KnowBe4, Inc. ( KNBE), relating to its proposed acquisition by Vista Equity Partners.
-Under the terms of the agreement, KNBE shareholders are expected to receive $24.90 in cash per share they own.
-Click here for more information: https://www.monteverdelaw.com/case/knowbe4-inc. It is free and there is no cost or obligation to you.

 - Lakeland Bancorp, Inc. ( LBAI), relating to its proposed merger with Provident Financial Services, Inc. Under the terms of the merger, LBAI shareholders will receive 0.8319 shares of Provident per share they own.
 Click here for more information: https://www.monteverdelaw.com/case/lakeland-bancorp-inc. It is free and there is no cost or obligation to you.